jwyuen/dotslash/README.md

 ## Config Structure
-If you decide you want to enable logging and email functionality, you'll need to create a config file with the following contents/structure:
+If you decide you want to enable logging and email functionality, you'll need to create a config file with the following name and contents/structure:

-Example config.php:
+Example dotslash-config.php:
 ```php
 <?php